 Continue stirring as the popping continues until the time between pops is about 10 seconds.

-Remove the pot from the heat and sprinkle with sea salt and optional nutritional yeast to add additional B vitamins.
+Remove the pot from the heat and sprinkle with sea salt and optional nutritional or brewers yeast to add additional B vitamins.

 Serve immediately and enjoy!